 A Most residential heating and cooling equipment, regardless of brand, comes with a minimum of a base 5 year part warranty and a 1 year labor warranty.
 In most cases, if the equipment is registered on line, the part warranty extends to 10 years at no additional cost.
 In most cases extended (at extra cost) warranties extend the labor from 1 year though the the 10th year.
 In many cases the extended warranties cover, refrigerant and materials that the base part warranties do not.
 Most extended service warranties do not cover the initial service call and diagnostic fee.

 Q Who administers new equipment warranties?

 A The part warranty is generally though the manufacture.
-The standard 1 year labor warranty is primarily though your installer.
+The standard 1 year labor warranty is commonly though your installer.
 The extended warranties are what varies from manufacture to manufacture.
 The extended warranties on the Coleman systems, that we sell, are administered by the manufacture not a third party insurance company.
 Singer heating and Cooling believes that warranties administered though the respective manufacture are superior to third party warranties.

 Q My Air Conditioner’s compressor hums and dims the lights in my house but does seem to be running.
 What causes this.